NChandana12/NERI/README.md

 Developed by **N Chandana**

 Built to explore the combination of **AI-generated simulations** with **deterministic rule-based evaluation** for transparent emergency-response training.

+---

+# 📄 License.

+Copyright © 2026 Your Name.

+All rights reserved.

+This project is provided for portfolio and demonstration purposes only.
+Unauthorized copying, redistribution, or commercial use is prohibited.